Correlated Event Excesses in LHC SUSY Searches at 7 & 8 TeV: New Physics or Conspiring Noise?: A Multi-Axis 2

 The landscape of 7 \& 8 TeV multijet searches with the incidence of a single lepton allow for the isolation of best fits to the rate of \fsu5 SUSY production, as regulated by the mass parameter $M_{1/2}$.
 The five minima in Figure (\ref{fig:chi_square}) are in excellent agreement, falling within a narrow range of $M_{1/2} = 675$ GeV to $M_{1/2} = 829$ GeV.
 The $2 \sigma$ $\chi^2$ intersection for all searches in Figure (\ref{fig:chi_square}) sets a lower bound around $M_{1/2} = 680$ GeV.
 The depth of the $\chi^2$ well is satisfactory, with the SM limit rising to or above the median probability in four of the five panels, even with compensation for the reduction in effective degrees of freedom.
-However, it is the closely correlated SUSY fits of all searches that we must emphasize, as highlighted by the shaded (green) region in Figure (\ref{fig:chi_square}).
+However, it is the closely correlated SUSY fits of all searches that we must emphasize.

 Once the gluino-mediated light stop production transitions to on-shell at $M_{1/2} = 729$ GeV, the branching ratio (BR) for $\widetilde{g} \to \widetilde{t}_1 t$ reaches 100\% for all No-Scale \fsu5 points $M_{1/2} \ge 729$ GeV.
 The light stop may then decay through either $\widetilde{t}_1 \to t \widetilde{\chi}_1^0$ or $\widetilde{t}_1 \to b \widetilde{\chi}_1^{\pm}$, with the $t \widetilde{\chi}_1^0$ state claiming a BR of about 70\% at $M_{1/2} = 750$ GeV, slightly elevated up to a BR of about 76\% at $M_{1/2} = 900$ GeV.
 Consequently, we can anticipate equivalent final states for gluino, squark, and light stop pair-production at $M_{1/2} \ge 729$ GeV.
 This equivalency manifests in our data simulation through inclusion of all gluino, squark, and light stop pair-production channels, and not just the light stop pair-production channels that are the central aim of the ATLAS and CMS Refs.~\cite{ATLAS-CONF-2012-073,ATLAS-CONF-2012-166,CMS-PAS-SUS-12-023}.
 The light stop searches of Refs.~\cite{ATLAS-CONF-2012-073,ATLAS-CONF-2012-166,CMS-PAS-SUS-12-023} do capture more light stop pair-production events by approximately a factor of 10 over the multijet+lepton searches~\cite{ATLAS-CONF-2012-140,Aad:2012naa} that specifically target gluino pair-production, though the overall percentage of light stop pair-production events remains quite low at less than 4\% of all No-Scale \fsu5 simulated events passing all data cuts.
 The specific percentages for the $\widetilde{t}_1 \widetilde{t}_1$, $\widetilde{g} \widetilde{g}$, $\widetilde{g} \widetilde{q}$, and $\widetilde{q} \widetilde{q}$ channels from our No-Scale \fsu5 Monte-Carlo collider detector simulation are tabulated in Table (\ref{tab:percentages}) for $M_{1/2} = 750$ GeV.